yupferris/rustual-boy-www/posts/bughunt-001-vertical-force.md

 I was so excited about finally finding a clue that I went ahead and [tried changing all of our op impl's to take this into account](https://github.com/emu-rs/rustual-boy/commit/6bdcae816630f8ee79593a4b3fda7904bca620c9).
 But (if you read the commit message) you'll notice that unfortunately, it actually made the problem _worse_ - now, when the powerups/enemies disappeared, they didn't come back!

 So, I went back to mednafen's source code looking for some answers, and, sure enough, I found an explanation.
 As it turns out, mednafen's `r0` value is _not always 0_.
 In fact, the code in these ops was overwriting its value to the operation result before setting the flags!
 This meant two things: 1. the logic ends up being equivalent to what we had before, and 2. something must be setting `r0`'s value back to 0, or else things would get _really_ weird.
 After a tiny bit more digging, I found the answer - mednafen actually resets `r0`'s value to 0 before each instruction!
 I'm not entirely sure why they do this; perhaps it's to avoid checking if the register it's reading from/writing to is register 0, and just does the read/write anyways.
-But, this meant that the logic in that change was neither correct (or at least it doesn't match mednafen; I'm keeping it on a branch _just in case_ but I don't expect it to be correct in the end), nor particularly relevant to our original bugs after all.
+But, this meant that the logic in my commit was neither correct (or at least it doesn't match mednafen; I'm keeping it on a branch _just in case_ but I don't expect it to be correct in the end), nor particularly relevant to our original bugs after all.
 Bummer!

 ### Tracking attempt 4

 Finally, I ended up sitting down and going through our CPU code op-by-op, and comparing against _both_ the mame and mednafen source code to see if I could find anything obvious.
 Just like the second tracking attempt, this resulted in a few small logical clarifications/cleanups, but nothing really major.
-I checked the usual arithmetic ops first (add, sub, and, or, ..), the jumps/branches, etc.
+I started by checked the usual arithmetic ops first (add, sub, and, or, ..), the jumps/branches, etc.

 Then, when looking through mame's mul and mulu op's, I noticed the flags were a bit strange.
 It seemed like it was setting the flags based on the high 32 bits of the multiplication, rather than the low bit.
 This seemed a bit odd, so I checked mednafen's source, which unsurprisingly, set the flags based on the low 32 bits as we were doing.
 So it probably wasn't that, at least.